jlopetegui98/RebornToBeWilde/README.md

 # Reborn to be Wilde: Une approche de transfert stylistique textuel par l’affinage d’un modèle massif de langage
+This repository contains the code for the paper [Reborn to be Wilde](https://hal.science/hal-04557633v1)

 ## Description